gmr/rmq-cluster-rebalance/README.rst

 -------
 This approach should be safe for production use without interruption of publishers or consumers.
 While it has worked for me without issue, your mileage may vary.

+This application requires a relatively current version of RabbitMQ and was only tested with ``3.7.16``.

 CLI Usage
 ---------